Francis J. Schultz has served as District Attorney of Crawford County since 2000.

 Ms. DiGiacomo graduated from Duquesne University School of Law in 1993 and graduated from Fordham University in 1990 with a B.A. in Economics and Philosophy.

-Additionally she serves as the President of the Board of Directors of Crawford County CASA.
+Additionally she serves a member of the Board of Directors of Crawford County CASA and is a past president of that organization.

+ADA Howe handles all types of felony and misdemeanor cases.
 Mr. Howe graduated from Edinboro University of Pennsylvania in 2000 with a B.A. in Political Science and graduated from The University of Pittsburgh School of Law in 2003.
-He is a member of the Crawford County Bar Association and its Young Lawyers representative.
+He is a member of the Crawford County Bar Association and volunteers his time to the Meadville Little Gridders Football Program.